GunnWATT/watt/functions/HowToRunEmulator.md

 ## Step 5: Run Backend

-Try running `firebase emulators:start` and see if it works.
+Try running `firebase emulators:start --import ./functions/presets` and see if it works.
 If it does, visit <http://localhost:4001/> and it should be working.
 If something went wrong, go spam ping someone idk.